Angad0475/Angad0475/README.md

-<h3 align="center">Myself Angad an aspiring Frontend Engineer🧑🏻‍💻.
+<h3 align="center">Myself Angad an aspiring Frontend Developer🧑🏻‍💻.
 I code mainly in JS and have done stuffs on it.
 I love learning all things tech 🖳.</h3>
 <h4 align="center">**All my major projects arer pinned below 🌟**</h4>

 - 💬 Ask me about **React JS, Vanilla JS**